k2view-academy/K2View-Academy/articles/05_DB_interfaces/09_fabric_API_for_DB_interfaces.md

 </table>

-### Execute Statements and Queries ti the DB Interface
+### Execute Statements and Queries on the DB Interface

 **DB Class Methods - Common Use Cases**

 The following table describes common use cases when working with DB Interfaces.\
-**Click to display the Fabric API list:** http://<Fabric IP address>:3213/static/doc/user-api/index.html
+**Click to display the Fabric API list:** http://[Fabric IP address]:3213/static/doc/user-api/index.html
 <table>
 <tbody>
 <tr>